-• Encourage further reading around set works and associated composers. • Make connections between set works and other works by the same composer/ artist. • Encourage further listening around set works and in more general terms to extend a broader knowledge of musical styles.
+- Encourage further reading around set works and associated composers. - Make connections between set works and other works by the same composer/ artist. - Encourage further listening around set works and in more general terms to extend a broader knowledge of musical styles.

 The Music Department regularly organises trips to see concerts and musicals to enrich the students' learning.
-As an A level music student, it is expected that you will regularly participate in at least one extra curricular activity at school each week.
-This could be as a performer, a conductor, an accompanist or a coach for the younger years activities.
-There are plenty of extra curricular opportunities to choose from and you are encouraged to start your own groups too.
-Our extra curricular programme includes: concert and junior bands, samba band, choir, woodwind and strings groups, and jazz band.
+As an A level music student, it is expected that you will regularly participate in at least one extra-curricular activity at school each week.
+This could be as a performer, a conductor, an accompanist or a coach for the younger years' activities.
+There are plenty of extra-curricular opportunities to choose from and you are encouraged to start your own groups too.
+Our extra-curricular programme includes: senior and junior bands, samba band, choir, woodwind and strings groups, and brass band.
+A-level music students are also expected to perform in the termly concerts.